Buziaș

 Called Ahibis by the Romans, Buziaș was first mentioned by Charles I of Hungary in a document from 1321.
 Until the early 19th century, it was an insignificant village away from the main routes.
 It owes its reputation to the healing effects of local mineral springs, which were first analyzed in 1811.
 In 1911 it was officially declared a spa resort of national interest.

 It administers two villages: Bacova and Silagiu.

+Etymology

+Kisch proposed that the Romanian name may derive from boz (from the Slavic boz, meaning "elder tree") combined with the suffix -iaș, where the unstressed o shifted to u.
+Iordan classified this toponym under Boz, a name possibly of Hungarian origin—or at least influenced by Hungarian—while noting that Petrovici supported a Slavic root bŭzŭ, reflected in the Romanian boz.
+The folk form Bâzâieș suggests the presence of an ă or a similar vowel following the initial B-, a feature also found in Bulgarian forms like бъз/bŭz and бъзей/bŭzeĭ.

 Geography

 Buziaș is located in western Romania, about 35 km from Timișoara and 25 km from Lugoj, being connected to both by county road DJ592 and the Timișoara–Buziaș–Lugoj railway.
 The town lies on the upper terrace of the Timiș River, at the contact between the Eastern Banat Plain and the Banat Hills.
 Buziaș has an area of 104 km2 and borders Racovița to the north, Darova and Boldur to the east, Chevereșu Mare and Nițchidorf to the west, and Caraș-Severin County to the south.